How to Handle Equipment Failure and Downtime Situations

 Buy some spare parts while you’re at it!

 When your machine is down, you don’t want to waste time scrambling to your purchasers to source components ASAP.
 In worst-case scenarios, the part you need isn’t in stock, and any wait can be excruciating when you’re watching production dollars go down the drain.
-So, think ahead and have spare parts available to allow your maintenance team or repair facility to respond quickly to your service needs.
+So, think ahead and have spare parts available to let your maintenance team or repair facility respond quickly to your service needs.

 Is your machine compliant with safety standards?
 Now’s the time to check!